apache/incubator-brooklyn/docs/guide/start/policies.md

 ### Exploring and Testing Policies

-The Demo Web Cluster with DB application is pre-configured with two polices.
+The Demo Web Cluster with DB application is pre-configured with two policies.

 The app server cluster has an `AutoScalerPolicy`, and the loadbalancer has a `targets` policy.